-Annually, the Davidson College Symphony Orchestra (DCSO) features up to three student soloists on one of their main concerts each season.
+The Davidson College Symphony Orchestra (DCSO) features up to three student soloists on one of their main concerts each season.
 Winners are selected through an annual competition in the fall semester.

 The competition is held in September.
 While the application deadline is approximately two weeks before the competition, you should submit your application as soon as possible.
 Late applications will not be accepted under any circumstances.
 Download the application (PDF).